 - A student who does not complete sanctions related to alcohol or drug policy violations, may have a hold placed on their student account until the sanction is completed

 Student appeals sanction of eviction/contract termination Accordion Closed

 A resident has the right to appeal a housing conduct decision resulting in contract termination.
-All appeals of Housing and Residence Life decisions are made online.
+All appeals of Residential Life decisions are made online.
 To appeal, the resident selects the “Appeals Link” in their official sanctions letter.
 The resident has 48 hours (2 business days) from the notice of sanction to appeal.
 The online appeal must specify in detail the grounds on which the appeal is based.
 The grounds are outlined in this section.
 This is the only opportunity for appeal.

-After submitting an appeal, the resident will be contacted to arrange an appeals meeting with a member of the HRL senior staff.
+After submitting an appeal, the resident will be contacted to arrange an appeals meeting with a member of the Residential Life senior staff.
 The resident may present documents and to bring witnesses to present statements to the person hearing the appeal.
 The proceedings are designed to be informal in nature, and no formal rules of evidence or procedure shall apply.